Juan Rodríguez Cabrillo: Nationality

-Cabrillo's nationalityPortuguese or Spanishhas been debated for centuries.
+Cabrillo's nationality – Spanish or Portuguese – has been debated more recently.
 He was described as Portuguese by Spanish chronicler Antonio de Herrera y Tordesillas; in his Historia General de los hechos de los Castellanos en las Islas y tierra firme del Mar Oceano, written 60 years after Cabrillo's death, Herrera referred to Cabrillo as Juan Rodriguez Cabrillo.
 Of the few locations in Portugal who used to claim to be his birthplace, only Lapela de Cabril keeps having some legitimacy to do so.
 However, the source for Herrera's description is unknown.
+Certain historians, such as Edward Kritzler, claim that Cabrillo was possibly descended from Jewish conversos.
+Others point to the many flaws in Kritzler's work, including lack of evidence for such claims.